Watendlath

 Watendlath is owned by the National Trust and sits high between the Borrowdale and Thirlmere valleys at 863 ft above sea level.

 Watendlath Tarn

 Watendlath Tarn is fed by Bleatarn Gill from Blea Tarn, 700 ft above, below Bell Crags.
 Water from Watendlath Tarn flows into the beck of the same name and eventually feeds Lodore Falls, and ends up in Derwent Water.

 The tarn is 7 acre in size, with a maximum depth of 56 ft.
 It was given to the National Trust by Queen Victoria's daughter, Princess Louise, in memory of her brother, King Edward VII.

 Watendlath Tarn is stocked with brown trout and rainbow trout and is a popular fly fishing water, with wading and boat fishing used.

 Governance

-Watendlath is within the Copeland UK Parliamentary constituency.
-Trudy Harrison is the Conservative Member of Parliament.
+Watendlath is within the Penrith and Solway UK parliamentary constituency.

-Before Brexit for the European Parliament its residents voted to elect MEPs for the North West England constituency.

-For Local Government purposes it is in the Keswick Ward of Allerdale Borough Council and the Keswick Division of Cumbria County Council.

 Watendlath has its own Parish Council; Borrowdale Parish Council.

 Farm

 The traditional Lakeland farm in Watendlath is rented out by the National Trust and, as is the case with Lakeland farms owned by the Trust, the herd of Herdwick sheep are owned by the Trust and not the farmer, changing hands with each tenant.
 This is part of the National Trust's policy aimed at ensuring this rare breed's survival.